ashishbindra2/workshop/docs/interview-questions/interview-theory.md

   # Some code....always executed
  ```

-try: This block will test the exceptional error to occur.
+`try`: This block will test the exceptional error to occur.

-Except: Here you can handle the error
+`Except`: Here you can handle the error

-Else: If there is no exception then this block will be executed.
+`else`: If there is no exception then this block will be executed.

-finally: Finally block always get executed either except is generated or not
+`finally`: Finally block always get executed either except is generated or not

-### 5. Decoration in detail with an example(customazied decoration, parameterized decorator).
+### 7. Decoration in detail with an example(customazied decoration, parameterized decorator).
 Add two numbers using the decorator

 A Decorator is just a function that takes another function as an argument, add some kind of functionality and then returns another function.
 All of this without altering the source code of the original function that you passed in.